xNaCly/blog/content/posts/2024/c-hash-map.md

 The last line of the `hash`-function includes an optimisation for quicker modulus computation, it is equivalent to `initial % m->cap` but is a lot faster.
-It does however only work for the cap being powers of two, this is why i am asserting this criteria in the `init` function.
+It does however only work for the cap being powers of two.

 ## Storing and accessing everything